NobleOsinachi/0xSolidVotes/README.md

 # SolidVotes

 SolidVotes is a decentralized voting system that uses blockchain technology to ensure the immutability and transparency of votes.
-The project was inspired by the 2023 Nigeria election, which was plagued by vote rigging and inflation.
+The project was inspired by the events of the 2023 Nigeria elections, which was plagued by vote rigging and inflation.

 ## Overview